 U.S. Secretary of State's Distinguished Service Medal (1988)

 Sofaer's work focuses on the power over war within the US government and on issues related to international law, terrorism, diplomacy, and national security.
-His most recent books are The Best Defense?: Legitimacy and Preventive Force (Hoover Institution Press, 2010) and Taking On Iran: Strength, Diplomacy and the Iranian Threat (www.scribd.com 2012).
+His most recent books are Taking on Iran: Strength, Diplomacy, and the Iranian Threat (Hoover Institution Press, 2013) and The Best Defense?: Legitimacy and Preventive Force (Hoover Institution Press, 2010).

 From 1985 to 1990, he served as a legal adviser to the US Department of State, where he resolved several interstate matters, including the dispute between Egypt and Israel over Taba, the claim against Iraq for its attack on the USS Stark, and the claims against Chile for the assassination of Orlando Letelier.
 He received the Distinguished Service Award in 1989, the highest state department award given to a non–civil servant.